jerast/Facebook-web-clone/README.md

 - **Socket.io**: Library for real-time connections.
 - **JWT (JSON Web Tokens)**: Standard for authentication.
 - **Mongoose**: ODM for MongoDB, facilitating database interaction.

+## License

+This project is under an "All rights reserved" license.
+See the `LICENSE` file for more details.